Ranking the World’s Top 10 Boxers

 Pacquiao’s most notable wins were against Juan Manuel Marquez, Miguel Cotto, Oscar De La Hoya, Erik Morales and Marco Antonio Barrera.

-The record-holder for the most wins without a loss in boxing is Floyd Mayweather Jr. He has an immaculate record of 50 wins and no defeat, including 27 victories via stoppage.
-After a successful amateur career that saw him win a bronze medal in the Olympics, Mayweather jumped to the paid ranks and instantly became a star with his flawless defense.
+The record-holder for the most wins without a loss in boxing is Floyd Mayweather Jr. He has an immaculate record of 50 wins and no defeats, including 27 victories via stoppage.
+After a successful amateur career that included a bronze medal at the Olympics, Mayweather jumped to the paid ranks and instantly became a star for his flawless defense.

 Some of the big names he defeated during his professional run were Oscar De La Hoya, Manny Pacquiao, Marcos Maidana, Arturo Gatti and Shane Mosley.
-Aside from having the most wins with no losses, Mayweather also holds the record for the most world titles held simultaneously with five and tied with the most world title victories with Evander Holyfield by racking up 11 world title wins.
+Aside from having the most wins with no losses, Mayweather also holds the record for the most world titles held simultaneously, with five, and is tied with Evander Holyfield for the most world title victories, with 11.

 Rocky Marciano is another undefeated boxer on this list, with his career record of 49 wins with 43 knockouts.
-Additionally, he fought in the heavyweight division, arguably the most famous weight class in the sport.
+Additionally, he fought in the heavyweight division, arguably the sport’s most famous weight class.
 Marciano is ranked higher than Floyd Mayweather Jr. because he didn’t hand-pick his opponents back then and only retired from the sport to prioritize his family.

-Sugar Ray Robinson has achieved many accomplishments inside the ring, with almost 200 fights during his career that lasted for 25 years.
-Mainly thanks to his tremendous power, he saw himself in long consecutive streaks, particularly a 40-fight streak in the early stage of his career and a 91-fight winning stretch.
+Sugar Ray Robinson achieved many accomplishments in the ring, with almost 200 fights over a 25-year career.
+Mainly thanks to his tremendous power, he saw himself in long consecutive streaks, particularly a 40-fight streak in the early stage of his career and a 91-fight winning streak.
 Robinson captured two division titles in the welterweight and middleweight divisions.

-The great Joe Louis is the number two spot on this list.
+The great Joe Louis is in the number two spot on this list.
 The ‘’Brown Bomber’’ made headlines because of his power that saw 52 of his 66 opponents go down.
-Due to this power, Louis set the record as the longest-tenured world heavyweight champion for over 11 years.
+Because of this power, Louis set the record for the longest-tenured world heavyweight champion, holding the title for over 11 years.
 Also, he is the lone active heavyweight champion to serve in the military during his reign.

-Louis amassed a record of 27 wins (with 23 knockouts) and one defeat in world title fights and notably beat the likes of Max Schmeling, Jim Braddock, Jersey Joe Walcott and Primo Carnera.
+Louis amassed a record of 27 wins (23 knockouts) and one defeat in world title fights, notably beating the likes of Max Schmeling, Jim Braddock, Jersey Joe Walcott, and Primo Carnera.
 The legendary heavyweight only suffered three career defeats and only one knockout loss courtesy of Rocky Marciano in his last professional fight in October 1951.
 He was enshrined in the International Boxing Hall of Fame in 1990.

 Muhammad Ali tops this list of the top 10 boxers.
 After a successful amateur career with multiple trophies, national titles and an Olympic Gold Medal, Ali transitioned smoothly to the professional setting in 1960.
 After a 19-fight unbeaten streak, he earned his title shot and beat Sonny Liston in February 1964.
 He defended it 11 times before Joe Frazier gave him his first career loss.